grownjs/grown/src/index.md

 $ npm install grown --save
 ```

-## How it works?
+## How it works

-If you're beginning, starting a new web server is a common task:
+On the beginning, starting a new web server is a simple task:

 ```js
 /* @runkit */